Canadian Coast Guard Order 103 - Vessel naming policy

-The purpose of this order is to state the Canadian Coast Guard (Coast Guard) policy for the naming of Coast Guard vessels and to provide general guidelines for the selection and approval of names.
+This Canadian Coast Guard order (CCGO) is to state the Canadian Coast Guard (CCG) policy for the naming of CCG vessels and to provide general guidelines for the selection and approval of names.

 The objective is to select names that promote Canadian sovereignty, culture, geography and history.
 It is also intended to raise the profile of vessels and the work they do by honouring and celebrating people and places of regional and national significance.

-It is the policy of the Coast Guard that vessels of the Coast Guard fleet must be named according to the criteria listed in this order (Annex A).
+It is the policy of the CCG that vessels of the CCG fleet must be named according to the criteria listed in this order (Annex I).

-This policy applies to all Coast Guard vessels and air cushioned vehicles.
+This policy applies to all CCG vessels and air cushioned vehicles.

-Where names of existing Coast Guard vessels do not comply with this order, names will not need to be changed.
+Where names of existing CCG vessels do not comply with this order, names will not require modification.

-Vessels under long-term charter by Coast Guard may be renamed in accordance with this order where deemed appropriate and practicable.
+Vessels under long-term charter by the CCG may be renamed in accordance with this order where deemed appropriate and practicable.

-Typically small craft, which are vessels under 15 gross registered tonnage (GRT) or less than 12 metres in length, are sequentially numbered by type or class and not named.
-However, in cases where they are considered part of the base fleet and included in the Fleet Operations Plan for programming purposes, they may be named at the discretion of the Minister.
+Typically, small craft vessels, which are vessels under 15 gross registered tonnage (GRT) or less than 12 metres in length, are sequentially numbered by type or class and not named.
+However, in cases where they are considered part of the base fleet and included in the Fleet Operations Plan (FOP) for programming purposes, they may be named at the discretion of the Minister.

 - Date modified: